-Canberra has paid tribute to the city’s strong “yes” vote in the same-sex marriage postal survey with the installation of a rainbow roundabout.
+Canberra installed a rainbow roundabout last weekend.
+It pays tribute to the city’s strong “yes” vote in the same-sex marriage postal survey.

 The permanent artwork is on a roundabout in the inner north Canberra suburb of Braddon.

-ACT Chief Minister Andrew Barr, the first openly gay state or territory leader, said last weekend’s Spring Out Pride Parade (via the ABC) that the roundabout was about visibility and part of his plan to make Canberra “the most inclusive city in Australia”.
+ACT Chief Minister Andrew Barr, said at last weekend’s Spring Out Pride Parade that the roundabout was about visibility.
+It was also part of his plan to make Canberra “the most inclusive city in Australia”.
+He is the first openly gay state or territory leader in Australia.

 “I think Canberra’s LGBTIQ community has hidden its light under a bushel a little in recent times,” he said.